PERSONAL DETAILS (STEP 1)

 As this is the first SWID in-person event in many years, we hope it will be an opportunity to meet colleagues, share experiences, make new connections and take some time away from the workplace to re-engage with the core skills and values of our profession.

-Provisional Programme
+Conference Programme

 Dr Sarah Donnelly is an Assistant Professor of Social Work and Director of Graduate Studies at the School of Social Policy, Social Work and Social Justice, University College Dublin.
 Sarah has acted as co-convenor of the European Network for Gerontological Social Work 2018-2023 and is an Academic Advisor on adult safeguarding to the Irish Association of Social Workers.
 Sarah is a member of the editorial board for the European Social Work Research Journal and has recently co-edited ‘Critical Gerontology for Social Workers’ Book (2022, Policy Press).
 Sarah has published widely on ageing, dementia, capacity and decision-making, and adult safeguarding.
 Sarah has been involved in international projects focused on older people and care robots as well as participatory approaches in social work.
 Sarah is currently involved in two HRB national projects.
 The first is focused on the implementation of interprofessional competencies for Integrated Care Teams for Older People in Ireland.
 The second project is focused on the rehabilitation needs of people diagnosed with a brain tumour in Ireland.

-Speaker 2 - The Social Work Contribution in Inter-Professional Practice: Re-viewing the Social Work Skillset
+11.30-12.15pm Dr. Erna O’Connor - The Social Work Contribution in Inter-Professional Practice: Re-viewing the Social Work Skillset

 Dr Erna O’Connor is Assistant Professor of Social Work, Director of Postgraduate Teaching and Learning and Practice Education Coordinator at the School of Social Work and Social Policy, Trinity College, Dublin.
 She is a CORU registered social worker.
 Prior to joining the university Erna worked as a social worker in drug treatment and HIV services and a senior social worker in hospital-based social work specialising in age-related healthcare and emergency department social work practice.
 Her teaching and research interests include relationship-based social work, reflective practice, bereavement and trauma and practice teaching and learning.

-3. Caring for the Social Worker- Reflection on the social work role on the self
+12.30pm Caring for the Social Worker- Reflection on the social work role on the self

-4. Social Lunch
+1.00-2.00pm Social Lunch

-6. Breakout rooms:
+2.00-3.00pm Breakout rooms:

-Elaine Brennan, PhD., is the inaugural recipient of the Mc Kenna Scholarship from LauraLynn Ireland’s Children’s Hospice and is currently a second year PhD candidate at the School of Psychology in University College Dublin.
+Elaine Brennan is the inaugural recipient of the Mc Kenna Scholarship from LauraLynn Ireland’s Children’s Hospice and is currently a second year PhD candidate at the School of Psychology in University College Dublin.
 She has worked as a Principal Social Worker within a disability service for over twenty years, where her interest in supporting parental adjustment and resilience led her to complete a MSc in Loss and Bereavement in 2021 with the Irish Hospice Foundation and the Royal College of Surgeons in Ireland.
 Her action research project explored the way social worker’s addressed issues of grief and loss with parents, in the context of an experience that often goes unrecognised within families and is hidden from public view.
 Elaine’s current PhD research is examining whether HCP’s discussion of grief and loss supports parents of children with life-limiting neurodevelopmental disabilities to engage in future care planning.

 Dr Laura Coffey is a Lecturer/Assistant Professor in the Department of Psychology, Maynooth University and a member of the University’s Assisting Living and Learning (ALL) Institute.
 Her research focuses on exploring the views and experiences of people living with long-term illness and/or disability, as well as those who care for them, and finding ways to promote their autonomy, wellbeing and inclusion.
 A graduate of University College Dublin (BA Psychology), the National University of Ireland, Galway (MPsychSc Health Psychology), and Dublin City University (PhD), her research has received funding from a range of sources including the Irish Research Council, Irish Cancer Society and Health Research Board.